Dans-labs/dariah/docs/Lib.md

 When we write our components, we do not want to care about this, hence we wrap them as `withParams(Component)`.

-## makeComponent(Component, props)
-Higher order function that turns a Component (which is a function) into another component.

-The outgoing component is identical to the incoming one, except that the `props` are injected as extra properties to the outgoing component.

-This function is used in [ItemForm](Components#itemform), where input widgets are passed as components to the form machinery.
-The one that passes the widget through, is not the parent of the widget, but has properties relevant to its functioning.
-So it has to inject them.

 ## makeReducer(flows, init)
 Given an object of *flows* and an initial state, returns a *reducer* function.
 The *flows* is an object with functions, named after *actions*.